 Education: B.A.
 Connecticut College ‘90

+- Why do you want to be a member of US Sailing’s Board of Directors?
 I want to give a little of my time, and hopefully my insight, back to our beautiful sport.
-It’s pretty cool to have a seat at the table and be a positive voice in the conversation of where sailing can go in the future.
+It’s pretty cool to have a seat at the table and be a positive voice in the conversation about where sailing can go in the future.

 Tony grew up racing and sailing in Larchmont, NY, crewing on IOR boats in the area and racing dinghies year-round.
 He was a college All American and winner of the 1990 Hobbs Sportsmanship Award.
 Since college he has lived in Newport, Rhode Island and built a successful career racing and coaching at the highest levels in the sport; including 3 Americas Cup campaigns (2000, 2003, 2007), US Sailing Team coach (Athens 2004), and competing and winning internationally in regattas in a variety of classes from J70s to TP52s to Superyachts.
 Currently, Tony organizes race charters for some of the more prestigious regattas in the world through his company Cloud10 Racing and is the director of Doyle Sails Newport.